rahildoshi97/materforge/paper/paper.md

 ```

 - **Bidirectional Property-Variable Inversion**: The library can automatically generate inverse piecewise functions,
-enabling the determination of independent variables from known property values (e.g., `temperature = f(property)`).
+enabling the determination of independent variables from known property values (e.g., `temperature = f(property)`),
+a capability essential for energy-based numerical methods and iterative solvers[@voller1987fixed].
-Currently focused on single-dependent variables like temperature,
+While currently focused on single-dependent variables like temperature,
-the underlying architecture supports future extension to multiple independent variables such as pressure, or shear rate.
+the underlying architecture is designed to support multiple independent variables (e.g., pressure, shear rate) in the future.
-Inverse function generation supports linear piecewise segments,
+The inversion supports linear piecewise segments,
 either via default linear interpolation or explicit `degree=1` regression,
 ensuring robust mathematical invertibility.